ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 ### Adult animat

 Selecting the green '+' tab will bring you the new animat page.
+Type "Grasshopper" as the new species name and "Adult" as the stage name.
+Then, press the green "+" button on the right to create a new animat named `Adult`.

 <img alt="Add Grasshopper" src="create-Grasshopper.png" width=600>

-Type "Grasshopper" and then press the green "+" button on the right to create a new animat named `Grasshopper`.

 ### age attribute of Grasshopper